 The weight Copy panel is admittedly complex.
 However, once you understand the elements in the panel and how they interact, weight copy should no longer be a mystery for you.

-Note: We offer more specific Weight Tools in the Armature Tool Box Panel.
+Tip: We offer more Weight Tools in the Armature Tool Box Panel.
 Also Blender provides a set of basic weight related functions.

 A Gentle reminder

-Especially when you try to copy weights from other meshes you have to refine the weights manually in almost every case.
+Especially when you try to copy weights from other meshes in m0st cases you have to refine the weights manually.
 All that you can achieve is to get a starting point for your work.
 This may work nicely, or not.

 If you are trying out the Fitted Mesh Weighting, then we recommend to avoid using the default Avatar weights.
 Please consider to use Automatic Weight from Bones instead.
 That gives better results in many cases.
 Blindly using the weights from the default Avatar never works!

-The example below shows 3 identical meshes: The left mesh is weighted to the classic mBones, the right mesh is weighted to the Collision Volumes (cBones) using the same weight values.
+The example below shows 3 identical meshes: The left mesh is weighted to the classic mBones, the right mesh is weighted to the Collision Volumes (cBones) using the same weight values (for the system character).

-For Fitted Mesh (Collision Volume Bone weighting) you can get much better results when you hand optimize the weights.
+For Fitted Mesh (Collision Volume Bone weighting) you can get much better results when you manually optimize the weights.